Back to Book/course

 Mechanisms of cardiac arrhythmias

-The mechanisms underlying cardiac arrhythmias are being unraveled at an increasing pace.
-Arrhythmology is a very exciting area with intense research activity.
-This is partly due to the rise of cardiac imaging and invasive electrophysiological methods which enable detailed in vivo studies of arrhythmias.
-However, this chapter will not elaborate on research in arrhythmology; the discussions will be strictly clinical in order to provide the reader with robust knowledge of common arrhythmias.
-Readers who are interested in deeper studies are referred to Zipes et al (Clinical Arrhythmology, Elsevier, 2015).
+The mechanisms underlying cardiac arrhythmias are being unraveled at an accelerating pace, making arrhythmology a field of intense research activity.
+This is partly due to the rise of cardiac imaging and invasive electrophysiological methods which allow for detailed in vivo studies of arrhythmias.
+However, this chapter focuses on clinical aspects of arrhythmology to provide readers with a solid understanding of common arrhythmias.
+Readers seeking an in-depth discussion on mechanisms are referred to Zipes et al.

 Main causes of cardiac arrhythmias